 Design Factors That Influence Your WordPress Website’s UX

-Design factors include all the visual elements i.e. the layout, colours, typography and visual hierarchy.
+Design factors include all the visual elements i.e. the visual hierarchy, layout, colours, font psychology and typography.
 It is heavily influenced by human psychology, how we like to perceive and consume information.
 Gestalt Principles are the most famous psychological principles used in visual design.
-We have covered Gestalt Principles pretty well in our blog on: Visual Design.
+We have covered Gestalt Principles pretty well in our blog on how visual design influences UX design.

-From a design perspective, these are the factors that you should look for when optimizing your website’s user experience.
+From a design perspective, these are the factors that you should look for when optimising your website’s user experience.

 1. Clear and Identifiable Call to Action